ndarin/Automation_Projects/README.md

 # image_processing
-Script that changes image files
+Script that changes image files.

 This repo will have one main script.